campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

     *   `--detach` swill run the container in the background. short form `-d`
     *   `--publish  host-port: container-por` will forward the container-port to the host-port.  sort form `-p`
     *   `--rm` tells Docker to go ahead and remove the container when it’s done executing.
-    *

     Any external traffic coming into the server on port 8123 will now be directed into the container on port 80.

     In a later step you will see how to map traffic from two different ports - this is necessary when two containers use the same port to communicate since you can only expose the port once on the host.

 7. You can load the website with http://127.0.0.1:8123 (unless you used another port) which should be running.
+To access it outside your VM open the port on the firewall.

 8. Once you’ve accessed your website, shut it down and remove it.

          docker  rm --force linux_tweet_app

-    > **Note:** We used the `--force` parameter to remove the running container without shutting it down.
+    > **Note:** We used the `--force` or `-f` parameter to remove the running container without shutting it down.
 This will ungracefully shutdown the container and permanently remove it from the Docker host.
     >
     > In a production environment you may want to use `docker stop` to gracefully stop the container and leave it on the host.
 You can then use `docker container rm` to permanently remove it.